 For most people, a boat that is excessively noisy is not “sharing” the lake and its operator is being selfish and disrespectful to all other lake users.
 Our 2017 survey found 88% of over 3,300 respondents ranked “relaxing on the dock” as very important and 82% “like to be able to hear the sound of nature when I am on the lake”.
 Loud boats were ranked as a major obstacle to this basic enjoyment.
 Sixty seven percent of respondents want muffler laws enforced and 61% want decibel legislation.

-This fall our Advocacy Chair – Greg Wilkinson, wrote an OpEd which was published in the Muskokan and distributed by email.
+Last fall our Advocacy Chair – Greg Wilkinson, wrote an OpEd which was published in the Muskokan and distributed by email.
 If you missed it, you can read it here.

 Decibels limits are legislated in many states in the USA and are standard in the European Union.
 The standards are consistent and enforcement is straightforward.